bytedance/ibot/README.md

   <img width="90%" alt="iBOT framework" src=".github/framework.png">
 </div>

 iBOT is a novel self-supervised pre-training framework that performs masked image modeling with self-distillation. iBOT pre-trained model shows local semantic features, which helps the model transfer well to downstream tasks both at a global scale and a local scale.
-For example, iBOT achieves strong performance on COCO object detection (**51.4 box AP** and **44.2 mask AP**) and ADE20K semantic segmentation (**50.0 mIoU**) with vanilla ViT-B/16. iBOT can also extract semantic-meaningful local parts, like **dog's ear :dog:**.
+For example, iBOT achieves strong performance on COCO object detection (**51.2 box AP** and **44.2 mask AP**) and ADE20K semantic segmentation (**50.0 mIoU**) with vanilla ViT-B/16. iBOT can also extract semantic-meaningful local parts, like **dog's ear :dog:**.

 ## Update :tada:
+- Update - ViT-B/16 with random masking and a relatively larger prediction ratio [0.65, 0.75] perform slighly better than block-wise masking with the ratio [0.1, 0.5].
+For example, this model can achieve an **84.0%** accuracy in ImageNet-1K fine-tuning and a **51.4 box AP** in COCO object detection.
 - December 2021 - Release the code and pre-trained [models](https://github.com/bytedance/ibot#pre-trained-models).
 - November 2021 - Release the pre-print on [arXiv](https://arxiv.org/abs/2111.07832).